How to Make Your Salon More Inclusive

 Creating a salon environment that is inclusive of all genders and all-gender presentations is incredibly important, and having the education to make all clients feel safe and accepted in your space is part of our responsibility as professional estheticians.

 Remember, if you don’t feel trained or prepared yet to perform waxing services to clients of all genders, always have resources available for them to safely access the services they need without causing them more discomfort than they already might feel.

 Salons as an LGBTQ+ Safe Space

-Providing safe, gender-affirming waxing services makes all of the difference for your transgender clients, and providing them with a space where they feel safe and accepted is invaluable to their everyday lives.
+Providing safe, gender-affirming waxing services makes all of the difference for your gender nonconforming or transgender clients, and providing them with a space where they feel safe and accepted is invaluable to their everyday lives.

 As the industry becomes less cisgender-focused and works to become more than just a resource for those using hair removal in their gender-affirming journeys, you might consider how to be more inclusive in your every day - and not just through the hair removal process itself.

 As we’ve emphasized in this article, hair removal can be a huge source of comfort and affirmation for those experiencing gender dysphoria.
-It can also just be a regular gender-affirming process for those who might experience and seek to correct hair growth, not in line with traditional gender binaries or gender norms.
+It can also just be a regular gender-affirming process for those regardless of gender identity who might experience and seek to correct hair growth not in line with traditional gender binaries or gender norms.

 What is Gender-Affirming Care?

 So what does the term ‘gender-affirming care’ mean, and what waxing services are most commonly used as part of this process?